Intermittently Observable Markov Decision Processes: Nested Value Iteration

+The above theorem demonstrates the dependency of the proposed algorithm on all related factors, including the inherent factors of the tree MDP $\mathcal{C}_L(\rho)$ ($|\mathcal{S}|$, $|\mathcal{A}|$, $\beta$, $L$ and $\rho$) and the adjustable parameter $d$ in our approach.
+It illustrates the impact of the parameter $d$ on the algorithm's efficiency: as $d$ increases, the number of outer iterations required for convergence decreases approximately at a rate of $(1-\beta\rho)/(1-\beta^d\rho^d)$, while the number of additional operations within each outer iteration grows linearly with $d$. {The analysis shows that the optimal efficiency of the NVI algorithm is achieved by choosing $d$ to minimize the term $\left(d|\mathcal{A}|^3+|\mathcal{A}|^{2L+1}\right)/(1-\beta^{d}\rho^{d})$. }

 Finally, extending NVI to solve TA($n,L$) is straightforward.
 For ${\cal C}^n_L (\rho)$ with $n\ge 1$, the action of $h \in \cup _{i = 0}^{n - 1}{{\cal Z}_i}$ is already determined, hence there is no need to update the value of these position states.
 The values of root position states are identical to that of ${\cal C}^0_L (\rho)$, which can be used to update the value of other position states.
-We thus can define the collection of nested sets as follows:
+For example, we can modify \eqref{eq:nestedset} to obtain a definition of the collection of nested sets as follows:

-Replacing ${\cal H}_l$ with ${\cal H}_{n,l}$ in Algorithm \ref{al:NVI}, NVI can be used to solve TA($n,L$).
+for all $1\le l \le d-1$.
+Replacing ${\cal X}_l$ with ${\cal X}_{n,l}$ in Algorithm \ref{al:NVI}, NVI can be used to solve TA($n,L$).
 Our previous discussions also imply that using the optimal value function of ${\cal C}^{n-1}_L (\rho)$ as the starting point would help NVI converge quickly to the optimal value function of ${\cal C}^n_L (\rho)$, as the values of root position states are already optimum.